 One day, a young woman came to the river’s edge, holding a baby.
 She was crying, and I was moved to appear to her from out of the place where the river meets the lake.
 I asked her why she was crying, and she said that her husband and mother-in-law wanted her to drown the baby.
-It was the custom of her people to keep the boys and kill the girls or give them to an ogre for food.
+It was the custom of her people to keep the boys and kill the girls, or give them to an ogre as food.

-I held out my arms and I took the baby.
+I held out my arms, and I took the baby.
 I told the girl to come back and meet me again at an appointed hour.
 She went home and told her husband that she had drowned the baby.

 When she returned to the riverbank, she sat among the willows and sang,